 2. put you in contact with a locksmith and security advisor to setup your CCTV.

 You might find a newly formed one-stop legal support group to advise you.
-However they are unlikely to have experienced staff, because all experienced legal practices moved on when Abbott defunded their pre-existing services.
-Knowledge and intellectual capital takes time to accumulate.
+However, they are unlikely to have experienced staff, because all experienced legal practices moved on when Abbott defunded their pre-existing services.
+Knowledge and intellectual capital take time to accumulate.

 • at least 62% of domestic abuse occurs in the victim’s home.
 (Some have suggested it as high as 73% as the ABS statistics do not include unreported assaults);

 So victims often need somewhere else to go – as do their children.
 Cutting resources for safe support is therefore not showing much leadership on the issue, despite Mr Turnbull himself having successfully courted popularity amongst female voters.
-Popularity that described his efforts in terms that ranged from that of “a good start…” to Mia Freedman’s associate’s reaction of “I can’t decide whether I want Malcolm Turnbull to adopt me or ravish me”.
+The popularity that described his efforts in terms that ranged from that of “a good start…” to Mia Freedman’s associate’s reaction of “I can’t decide whether I want Malcolm Turnbull to adopt me or ravish me”.
 Women have expressed significant hope for the positive and well-articulated message Turnbull delivered, despite no gains in significant policy for safe support against domestic violence.
-Much verbosity but a domestic violence package that was too small, misdirected, and some may suggest a patronisingly political snow job to solicit loud applause simply because it appeared to be different to Abbott – despite doing nothing to undermined Abbott’s previous funding cuts.
-In fact Tony Abbott has been consistently and correctly stating, that nothing has truly changed since his ejection from leadership, in regard to what policy he instituted.
+Much verbosity but a domestic violence package that was too small, misdirected and some may suggest a patronisingly political snow job to solicit loud applause simply because it appeared to be different to Abbott – despite doing nothing to undermined Abbott’s previous funding cuts.
+In fact, Tony Abbott has been consistently and correctly stating, that nothing has actually changed since his ejection from leadership, regarding what policy he instituted.